 Interdisciplinary learning involves connecting concepts across subjects and real life contexts.
 SMCs support this by integrating local environmental knowledge, community history, and occupational practices across subjects.
 Such integration aligns with NEP (2020) focus on multidisciplinary and flexible learning pathways.

 Figure 2.
 Conceptual Framework Showing the Role of SMCs in Integrating Local Knowledge and Promoting Interdisciplinary Learning.
+Please interpret this Figure!!!

 3. Challenges Faced by SMCs in Integrating Local Knowledge

+You better introduce this section in a paragraph!!!
+Then, the subsections follow!!

 1. Structural and Role-Related Challenges

-School Management Committees (SMCs) were established under the provisions of the Right of Children to Free and Compulsory Education Act, 2009 to promote decentralized school governance and strengthen community participation, their functioning in practice often remains limited to administrative and financial monitoring.
+SMCs were established under the provisions of the Right of Children to Free and Compulsory Education Act, 2009 to promote decentralized school governance and strengthen community participation, their functioning in practice often remains limited to administrative and financial monitoring.
 In many schools, SMC members primarily focus on tasks such as overseeing school grants, monitoring infrastructure, and ensuring student enrollment and attendance.
 While these responsibilities are essential, they often minimize the broader educational role planned for community participation in school development.
 Empirical studies suggest that there is considerable ambiguity regarding the pedagogical responsibilities of SMCs, particularly in relation to curriculum planning, teaching learning processes, and the incorporation of contextual knowledge into classroom practices (Wardak & Narwal, 2025; Singh, 2023).
 As a result, teachers and school authorities may perceive curriculum related matters as exclusively professional domains, limiting the scope for meaningful collaboration with community members.
 This structural limitation reduces opportunities for SMCs to contribute their contextual insights, local knowledge, and community experiences to the educational process.
 Consequently, despite their potential to act as a bridge between schools and communities, SMCs often remain peripheral to decisions related to curriculum enrichment and interdisciplinary learning.

 2. Capacity and Training Constraints